-- 259. This is perhaps caused by the fact that side effects are most likely to present themselves in the first 12 weeks of use as the dosage increases.
-Physicians recognize that adverse events are more likely to occur during dose escalation with Ozempic and Wegovy.
-222 - Novo does not warn or highlight that most people are unable to tolerate the drug 260. and stay on it long enough for it to make a meaningful difference.
-These facts could impact a patient's decision to take a GLP-1 RA.
+events are more likely to occur during dose escalation with Ozempic and Wegovy.

+Novo does not warn or highlight that most people are unable to tolerate the drug and stay on it long enough for it to make a meaningful difference.
+These are clear indications that could impact a patient's decision to take a GLP-1 RA.